Trois Morceaux en forme de poire: Publication and performance

 Author Jean Cocteau, who attended the Salle Huyghens event, thought otherwise.
-He had long nursed the idea of an avant-garde ballet project with a fairground setting that he hoped would "astonish" Diaghilev, and decided that the Trois morceaux, with its idiosyncratic use of popular song and dance idioms, was ideal for his purposes.
+He had long nursed the idea of an avant-garde ballet project with a fairground setting that he hoped would "astonish" Diaghilev, and decided that the Trois Morceaux, with its idiosyncratic use of popular song and dance idioms, was ideal for his purposes.
 He proposed a collaboration with Satie through an intermediary, their mutual friend artist Valentine Hugo.
 On April 25 Satie wrote to Hugo, "I hope the admirable Cocteau won't use any of my old works.
 Let's do something new, right?
 No joke."
-After meeting with Satie, Cocteau agreed to forego the morceaux in favor of a brand new score.
+After meeting with Satie, Cocteau agreed to forgo the morceaux in favor of a brand new score.
 This was the origin of the landmark Satie-Picasso-Cocteau-Massine ballet Parade, produced by Diaghilev in 1917.

-The Trois morceaux became something of a warhorse for Satie and was one of his most frequently played works in Paris during his lifetime.
+The Trois Morceaux became something of a warhorse for Satie and was one of his most frequently played works in Paris during his lifetime.
 He allowed choreographer Leonide Massine to patch together the morceaux and another of his piano duets, the Trois petites pièces montées (1920), into the ballet Premier Amour (1924) for the short-lived Soirées de Paris stage company at the Théâtre de la Cigale.
 It was a solo number starring Lydia Lopokova as a girl who dreams she falls in love with a doll.
 Satie and his favorite interpreter of the 1920s, Marcelle Meyer, played the piano during its handful of performances.

-After Satie's death, his protégé composer-conductor Roger Désormière arranged the Trois morceaux for orchestra and kept it in his concert repertoire for the rest of his career.
+After Satie's death, his protégé composer-conductor Roger Désormière arranged the Trois Morceaux for orchestra and kept it in his concert repertoire for the rest of his career.
 On June 9, 1949, the duet version was broadcast in England on the BBC Third Programme during an all-Satie concert devised by Constant Lambert; the pianists were Mary and Geraldine Peppin.
 The first recording was by Satie disciple Francis Poulenc and Jacques Février for Musidisc in 1959.

-In the 1990s, pianist-musicologist Olof Höjer (who recorded Satie's complete keyboard music) maintained that the Trois morceaux was much better known by its title and reputation than by its presence in contemporary performance.
+In the 1990s, pianist-musicologist Olof Höjer (who recorded Satie's complete keyboard music) maintained that the Trois Morceaux was much better known by its title and reputation than by its presence in contemporary performance.
 Pear imagery has become part of Satie's iconography through its appearance on album covers of his music and in artwork and writings pertaining to the composer.
 For example, at Les Maisons Satie (Satie Birthplace and Museum) in Honfleur, France, one of the exhibits is a large animatronic statue of a winged pear.